Global leader in semiconductor components distribution and technical support services, empowering your product innovation and industry advancement

 By addressing these factors, designers can fully leverage the HMC478ST89’s capabilities in high-frequency systems.

-HMS87C1201** is a microcontroller manufactured by **HUNIX**.
+IXTA52P10P** is a power MOSFET manufactured by **IXYS**.

 CY7C1354CV25-200AXC,Cypress,41,QFP